rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ## Listing links

-Let's start by the simplest of actions: listing the links.
+Let's start with the simplest of actions, listing the links.
 To do so, we'll create the following files:

 ```ruby
 # app/controllers/shortened_links_controller.rb